Hiking tips for beginners

 Gunung Pulai

 Get a panoramic view of the South China Sea at Gunung Arong.
 If you’re brave enough, try walking over the glass lookout point, where you can see how high up you are at the peak.
-It won’t take you more than 1.5 hours to complete this hike.
+Depending on which trail you pick, it would take you around 3-4 hours to complete this hike.
 In fact you could conquer this hill in less than a day, since it’s just a 2 hour drive away from Woodlands CIQ.

 Bukit Payung Batu Pahat